School Reading Plan

 Section E

-classroom and school level with decisions about PreK-5ᵗʰ grade intervention based on all available data to ensure grade-level proficiency in reading.
+Document how the school provides for the monitoring of reading achievement and growth at the classroom and school level with decisions about PreK-5ᵗʰ grade intervention based on all available data to ensure grade-level proficiency in reading.

 Our school has a solid system in place for monitoring reading achievement and growth for students in PreK-5th grade.
 By using universal screeners and diagnostic data to inform decisions about targeted interventions, to tailor support to meet each student's needs and help ensure growth to reach grade-level proficiency in reading.
 Key strategies used to help us monitor reading achievement and growth include: